Reuse or Repurpose Products and Materials

 Sell or donate unwanted items instead of throwing them out

 We have often heard that one person’s trash is another person's treasure.
-Instead of discarding unwanted items, donate them (check with your local schools, hospitals, nursing homes, charities or thrift stores) or try selling them (go on-line to http://www.2good2toss.com, place an ad in the classified section of your local newspaper, take the items to a secondhand store or pawnshop, or have a garage sale).
+Instead of discarding unwanted items, donate them (check with your local schools, hospitals, nursing homes, charities or thrift stores) or try selling them (place an ad in the classified section of your local newspaper or an online marketplace, take the items to a secondhand store or pawnshop, or have a garage sale).
 Selling or donating items can earn you money or tax credits.

 Make sure to check out guidelines about reselling potentially hazardous or recalled item in the Consumer Product Safety Commission Handbook.